Domestic Violence & Substance Abuse: The Link Explained

 According to one study of domestic violence in Memphis under COVID-19, while the number of reported cases of domestic violence is down, death and severe injury due to domestic violence is up.
 The apparent disparity is because people in a COVID-19 lockdown have fewer opportunities to escape–or destinations to escape to–and safely report domestic violence.

 Domestic violence happens with or without COVID-19.
 A more significant comorbidity is a mental illness, especially substance use disorders: drinking to excess, using legal prescriptions other than as prescribed, and/or using illicit drugs.
-That makes domestic violence and substance abuse a case of co-occurring disorders or dual diagnosis.
+That makes domestic violence and substance use disorder a case of co-occurring disorders or dual diagnosis.

 Domestic violence needn’t be physical violence.
 Emotional violence can be worse in some ways.
 Either one can cause post-traumatic stress disorder (PTSD), akin to what a returning combat veteran experiences.
-This also can lead to substance abuse and addiction.
+This also can lead to substance use disorder and addiction.

 CBT can also help domestic violence assailants learn not to use verbal or physical abuse (or drugs and alcohol to cope with their stress.